hauva69/neochessqt/README.md

 - [ ] Review Licensing

 [1]: QtWebengine as far as I know still has a bug either in Qt or in the bindings to golang.
-So that it isn't fully supported yet see [Issue](https://github.com/therecipe/qt/issues/217#issuecomment-280940272)
+So that it isn't fully supported in windows yet see [Issue](https://github.com/therecipe/qt/issues/217#issuecomment-280940272)
+And since I want NeoChess to build at least in Linux, iOS, and Windows, I'll just work with QTextEdit instead.

 ## How to build